material-components/material-components-android/docs/components/Chip.md

 </HorizontalScrollView>
 ```

+#### Chip Spacing
+A `ChipGroup` can insert spacing between chips in a row or between rows of chips
+using the `app:chipSpacing` attribute.
+Different horizontal and vertical spacing
+can be set using the `app:chipSpacingHorizontal` and `app:chipSpacingVertical`
+attributes.

 #### Multiple Exclusion Scope

 A `ChipGroup` can be configured to only allow a single chip to be checked at a